clarklindev/typescript-stephen-grider-basics-of-typescript/README.md

 #### BAD code method

+- you have just seen how to do it the correct way, this is the BAD code method:
 - bad code -> methods to create marker
 - NB: when importing a Class, you can also reference it as a type
 - taking look at type definition file